ltabis/electron-dev-environment/README.md

 - Build you app.
 (Only on an ubuntu machine for now)

 You can add or remove any step you want.
-Whatch out for the chromedriver though, without it you cant launch your spectron tests has the VM isn't setup to support it.
+Whatch out for the chromedriver though, without it you cant launch your spectron tests has the VM isn't setup to support spectron's environment by default.

 ## Notes